web-auth/webauthn-framework/doc/library/PublicKeyCredentialRequest.md

 use CBOR\Decoder;
 use CBOR\OtherObject\OtherObjectManager;
 use CBOR\Tag\TagObjectManager;
-use U2FAuthentication\Fido2\AttestationStatement\AttestationObjectLoader;
+use Webauthn\AttestationStatement\AttestationObjectLoader;
-use U2FAuthentication\Fido2\AttestationStatement\AttestationStatementSupportManager;
+use Webauthn\AttestationStatement\AttestationStatementSupportManager;
-use U2FAuthentication\Fido2\AttestationStatement\FidoU2FAttestationStatementSupport;
+use Webauthn\AttestationStatement\FidoU2FAttestationStatementSupport;
-use U2FAuthentication\Fido2\AttestationStatement\NoneAttestationStatementSupport;
+use Webauthn\AttestationStatement\NoneAttestationStatementSupport;
-use U2FAuthentication\Fido2\AttestationStatement\PackedAttestationStatementSupport;
+use Webauthn\AttestationStatement\PackedAttestationStatementSupport;
-use U2FAuthentication\Fido2\AuthenticatorAssertionResponseValidator;
+use Webauthn\AuthenticatorAssertionResponseValidator;
-use U2FAuthentication\Fido2\PublicKeyCredentialLoader;
+use Webauthn\PublicKeyCredentialLoader;

 // Retrieve the Options passed to the device